Women's Studies (WS)

 In this course, the student will investigate selected passages from the Bible that affect or pertain to women.
 The student will study these texts and traditions from the viewpoint of feminist biblical scholarship.
 The study will include an introduction to the methodology of feminist hermeneutics, theological traditions about women, as well as a careful study of chosen narratives, speeches, dialogues, and prayers about or by women in the Bible.
 Applicable to Women’s Studies minor.
 This course is cross-listed with RS213.

-A comprehensive, chronological survey of the literary tradition regarding women from the Middle Ages to the present.
-Explores the British tradition.
-Emphasis on the relationship of women to society, women writers and the developing tradition of feminist literary criticism.
+A study of literary works by women.
+Explores women’s writing with an emphasis on the relationship of women to society and the developing tradition of feminist and gender criticism.
+May emphasize a particular tradition, period, genre, or theme at the discretion of the instructor.
 Applicable to Women’s Studies minor.
 This course is cross-listed with EN217.

 This course gives the students the opportunity to explore the discipline of women's studies in depth.
 Special areas of study will be based on student interest.
 One topic will be explored intensively for the total course content.
 The course may be repeated for the majoring or minoring student when differing topics are offered.